-CNN journalist Christiane Amanpour, whose reporting on violence and human rights abuses in Iraq, Bosnia and Syria has earned her worldwide respect, has been named the 2019 winner of the Zenger Award for Press Freedom by the University of Arizona School of Journalism.
+CNN journalist Christiane Amanpour, whose reporting on violence and human rights abuses in Iraq, Bosnia and Syria has earned her worldwide respect, received the 2019 Zenger Award for Press Freedom by the University of Arizona School of Journalism on Sept.
+20.

-UA School of Journalism Professor Mort Rosenblum, a former bureau chief and special correspondent for The Associated Press, will introduce Amanpour.
+UA School of Journalism Professor Mort Rosenblum, a former bureau chief and special correspondent for The Associated Press, introduced Amanpour.
 He met her in the 1991 Gulf War during her breakout international assignment for CNN.
 He also worked with her in the Balkans, Africa, the Middle East and Afghanistan.

 "Since her insightful coverage of Desert Storm nearly three decades ago, Christiane has exemplified the gutsy, up-close reporting and thoughtful analysis that helps a wobbly world stay on course," Rosenblum said.
 "She shows how news is not about grand events but rather the real people behind them."

 Started in 1954 by the UA journalism program, the John Peter and Catherine Anne Zenger Award honors those who have made extraordinary contributions to press freedom and the people’s right to know around the world.
 Past recipients include Washington Post Publisher Katharine Graham, CBS anchor Walter Cronkite and broadcaster Bill Moyers.
 Recent winners were Washington Post reporter Dana Priest, New York Times Executive Editor Dean Baquet and CNN en Español journalist Carmen Aristegui.